-The extensive history of wildfires in Orange County, as well as the presence of VHFHSZs in and around the City, underscores the tangible risk of similar incidents in the future.
-The immediate risk highest in the foothills of the Santa Ana Mountains and San Joaquin Hills.
-These areas are prone to wildfires due to their ideal conditions such as vegetation type, terrain, and climate.
+Because of the extensive history of wildfires in Orange County, as well as the existence of VHFHSZs in and around the City, similar incidents are very likely in the future.
+The immediate risk is likely to be highest in the foothills of the Santa Ana Mountains and San Joaquin Hills, where conditions are ideal for wildfires.